ansible/tower-cli/docs/WORKFLOWS.md

 These docs show how to populate an example workflow in Tower and how to automate the creation or copying of workflows.

+## Normal CRUD

+Workflows and workflow nodes can be managed as normal tower-cli resources.

 ### Workflow Creation

 Create an empty workflow: